Nenniana/Unity-Inspector-Enhancements/README.md

 Inspector Enhancements is a Unity package offering custom drawers and property attributes to enhance the Unity Inspector experience.
 This collection of utility attributes improves data visualization, organization, and validation in the editor.

+## Wiki
+Please visit the [Wiki](https://github.com/Nenniana/Unity-Inspector-Enhancements/wiki) for information on installation and usage.

 ## Features

 ### **Method Button Attribute**